ParallelMaths/parallel/pages/9-03-lots-of-socks.md

 ---

-The answer it 87, because it you look it at from the drivers point of the view, then the numbers read 86 (not 98), 87, 88, 89, 90, 91 (not 16).
+The answer is 87, because if you look it at from the driver's point of the view, then the numbers read 86 (not 98), 87, 88, 89, 90, 91 (not 16).
 :::

-## 3. UKMT Problem
+## 3. Intermediate Maths Challenge Problem

 As I mentioned last week, if you are a Year 9 student, then it likely that you will taking part in the United Kingdom Maths Trust (UKMT) competition known as the Intermediate Maths Challenge (IMC).
 If you do particularly well, you might earn yourself a gold, silver or bronze certificate, but you will have to work hard as you will be competing against Year 9, Year 10 and Year 11 students from across the country.